PaulFrankling/proper_clobber/TESTING.md

     * *I want customers to be able to select and purchase products comfortably.*

         * Customers are able to easily view products, choose a size and quantity and add it to their basket before checking out securely.
-They are then provided with a order confirmation reciept on the checkout success page as well as an email confirming their order.
+They are then provided with a order confirmation receipt on the checkout success page as well as an email confirming their order.

     * *I want customers to enjoy reading the blogs and insights the website has to offer.*